Convict leasing: Origins

-Convict leasing in the United States was widespread in the South during the Reconstruction Period (1865–1877) after the end of the Civil War, when many Southern legislatures were ruled by majority coalitions of blacks and Radical Republicans, and Union generals acted as military governors.
+Convict leasing in the United States was widespread in the South during the Reconstruction Period (1865–1877) after the end of the Civil War, when many Southern legislatures were ruled by majority coalitions of African Americans and Radical Republicans, and Union generals acted as military governors.
 Farmers and businessmen needed to find replacements for the labor force once their slaves had been freed.
-Some Southern legislatures passed Black Codes to restrict free movement of blacks and force them into employment.
+After many African American politicians were forced out of state and local positions, many Southern legislatures passed Black Codes to restrict free movement of black people and force them into employment.
 For instance, several states made it illegal for a black man to change jobs without the approval of his employer.
-If convicted of vagrancy, blacks could be imprisoned, and they also received sentences for a variety of petty offenses.
-States began to lease convict labor to the plantations and other facilities seeking labor, as the freed men were trying to withdraw and work for themselves.
+If convicted of vagrancy, black people could be imprisoned, and they also received sentences for a variety of petty offenses.
+States began to lease convicted labor to the plantations and other facilities seeking labor, as the freed men were trying to withdraw and work for themselves.
 This provided the states with a new source of revenue during years when their finances were largely depleted, and lessees profited by the use of forced labor at less than market rates.

-The criminal justice system allegedly colluded with private planters and other business owners to entrap, convict, and lease blacks as prison laborers.
-The constitutional basis for convict leasing is that the 1865 Thirteenth Amendment, while abolishing slavery and involuntary servitude generally, permits it as a punishment for crime.
+Black Codes, pig laws, and vagrancy laws, intended to restrict the movement and freedom of Black people across the South, criminalising unemployment, homelessness, and changes in employment.
+These laws were coupled with increasing sentencing, and harsher penalties for minor offences across the South.
+In doing so, statutes created a new criminal class made up of newly freed people, rapidly expanding the numbers of people subject to imprisonment.
+As this happened, states across the South would begin to codify convict leasing within statute books.
+Alabama, as one example, did so in 1875 by amending several aspects of the Revised Code "to employ or hire out the convicts, to be used without the walls of the penitentiary, either upon public or private work, within the State".
+Whist prison labour had existed prior to the Civil War, the rapid expansion of incarcerated populations gave way for a reorganisation of carceral labour systems from internal state motivations to external economic and racial motivations.

-The criminologist Thorsten Sellin, in his book Slavery and the Penal System (1976), wrote that the sole purpose of convict leasing "was financial profit to the lessees who exploited the labor of the prisoners to the fullest, and to the government which sold the convicts to the lessees".
-The practice became widespread and was used to supply labor to farming, railroad, mining, and logging operations throughout the South.
+The criminal justice system worked closely with private planters and industrialists to supply prison laborers, the overwhelming majority of whom were Black.
+The constitutional basis for convict leasing lay in the 1865 Thirteenth Amendment, which ostensibly abolished slavery and involuntary servitude "except as a punishment for crime".
+In several states, such as Alabama, the practice would be implemented following fiscal crises, with the purpose of the practice to provide financial profits to the lessees, and to the government agencies that sold convicted labor to the lessees.
+The practice became widespread and was used to supply labor to farming, railroad, mining and logging operations throughout the South.